 Other features like moisture wicking sockliners and a soft and breathable upper material adds to the comfort that you get out of a shoe.
 You will get a lot more mileage and value for your money if you get a shoe that you love to wear.

-Now that we know the different factors to consider, let us go and decide which best women’s basketball shoes to buy.
+Now that we know the different factors to consider, let’s go and decide which one to buy.

-This is the women’s counterpart to the popular Jet Basketball Shoes for men.
-These Under Armour shoes are light, weighing only nine ounces.
+The Under Armour Flow technology first feature in the Curry Flow 8 makes its way to basketball shoes for women These shoes are light, weighing only ten ounces.
 The outsole is made of rubber with a unique pattern, ensuring great traction and durability.

-The upper of the shoe is made of leather and textile.
-The leather has perforations on it for breathability.
-The shoe is comfortable and generally doesn’t require breaking in.
-The upper is overlaid with durable TPU to prevent abrasions and help maintain its shape.
+The upper of the shoe is made of engineered mesh with no sew films.
+The mesh has perforations on it for breathability.
+It has a half-bootie construction and molded collar for a secure fit without being too restrictive.
+This shoe is comfortable and generally doesn’t require breaking in.

 - Less popular brand for basketball shoes

-The shoe has a rubber outsole with the traditional herringbone pattern for great floor grip.
-The upper is made of molded textile which is comfortable and breathable.
+The outsole is made of rubber with an interesting pattern for great floor grip.
+The upper is made of mesh textile which is comfortable and breathable.
 It has a traditional tongue construction made of mesh which helps increase the airflow and makes it easy for the wearer to slip the shoe on.

-- Innovative HOVR and Energy Web technology for excellent cushioning and bounce
+- Two strategically placed Zoon Air units for excellent cushioning and bounce

 - Good arch support and traction